Intuit App Partner Program FAQ

 If I’m a developer with multiple apps, will I get a separate bill for each app?

 A bill is sent for each workspace.
 If a partner has three total apps and they all reside in one workspace, that partner will receive one bill with the usage aggregated across all three apps.
+However, if you have three workspaces with an app in each workspace, then you will receive three separate invoices.
+One invoice for each workspace.

 If I need additional time for making payments, will I incur late fees?